aecreations/snippets/README.md

 ### Things You Should Know About

-On first run, Snippets will detect if there is a Clippings backup JSON data file (clippings.json) in the Thunderbird user profile folder.
-It currently won't do anything with it other than report basic file properties to the debugging console.
+On first run, Snippets will detect if there is a Clippings backup JSON data file (clippings.json) in the Clippings data folder (by default, this is the Thunderbird profile folder).
+It doesn't do anything with it other than report basic file properties to the debugging console.

 ### Known Issues